LLM-based Agents Suffer from Hallucinations: A Survey of Taxonomy, Methods, and Directions: Taxonomy of Agent Hallucinations

 \section{Taxonomy of Agent Hallucinations}

 We first provide a formal definition of agent hallucinations.
-Based on this definition, we then introduce the new taxonomy that includes the following five types of agent hallucinations: \textbf{Reasoning Hallucinations}, \textbf{Execution Hallucinations}, \textbf{Perception hallucinations}, \textbf{Memorization Hallucinations}, and \textbf{Communication Hallucinations}, as illustrated in Fig.~\ref{fig:taxonomy}.
-Detailed descriptions of each type of agent hallucinations are provided in the following sub-sections, and representative hallucination examples are presented in Fig.~\ref{fig:Agent Hallucination examples}.
+Based on this definition, we then introduce the new taxonomy that includes the following five types of agent hallucinations: Reasoning Hallucinations, Execution Hallucinations, Perception hallucinations, Memorization Hallucinations, and Communication Hallucinations, as illustrated in Fig.~\ref{fig:taxonomy}.
+Detailed descriptions of each type of agent hallucinations are provided in the following sub-sections.
+Representative hallucination examples are presented in Appendix B.